-We have sales and marketing teams playing offense, moving leads forward with a series of advances.
+We have sales and marketing teams playing offense by moving leads forward with a series of advances.
 Resident care teams play defense by holding the line on move-outs.
 Executive directors play the quarterback position, directing team members to execute the down.
 Department managers represent specialty teams, keeping residents engaged and families happy.
 Regional and corporate support teams fill coaching roles to round out the team.

 This year, resolve to get more out of your stand-up meetings by running it like a football huddle.
 Here’s how…

 Just like a football huddle, your “huddle” should be a quick check-in to make sure that information is exchanged and everyone is on the same page.

 Preparation is key to keeping the huddle quick, productive, and on track.
 Stand-up meetings are opportunities for teams to connect at the start of the day to share relevant and time-sensitive information.
 Use the Daily Stand-Up Report to communicate everything the team needs to know.
 (We’ve created a ‘Daily Stand Up Report’ for you.
 It’s free!
 Download the template now.)

 Senior Living Sales Tip: Keep it Snappy

 The most effective football huddles communicate information clearly and quickly.
 You need to do the same: